-- 25. An income tax return is misleading if: - it includes something which gives the Commissioner a wrong impression, or - it does not include something, the omission of which gives the Commissioner a wrong impression as to the taxpayer's true income tax position. - An income tax return will be "fraudulent or wilfully misleading" when the taxpayer: 26. - filed it knowing that it did not reflect their true income tax position, or - was recklessly careless as to whether the return was wrong. - 27.
+- it includes something which gives the Commissioner a wrong impression, or - it does not include something, the omission of which gives the Commissioner a wrong impression as to the taxpayer's true income tax position. - 32.
+An income tax return will be "fraudulent or wilfully misleading" when the taxpayer: - filed it knowing that it did not reflect their true income tax position, or - was recklessly careless as to whether the return was wrong. - 33.
 To be "fraudulent or wilfully misleading", the filing of the incorrect return must be deliberate and intentional.
 Inadvertently filing an incorrect return or filing a return which the taxpayer honestly believes to be correct will not constitute filing a "fraudulent or wilfully misleading" return.